 CBD oil can be extracted from both the marijuana or hemp plant.
 Its derivation will affect the legality of the product and whether you need a prescription.

 CBD oil derived from marijuana is considered illegal on a federal level.
 The DEA is unambiguous when it comes to marijuana and derivative products: they are addictive and have no known medical benefits.
-Because of this, they are considered a Schedule I substance — keen to LDS and ecstasy — and therefore illegal.
+Because of this, they are considered a Schedule I substance — keen to LSD and ecstasy — and therefore illegal.

 In short, if you live in Florida, you will need a valid prescription in order to purchase Marijuana CBD oil or any product derived from the marijuana plant for that matter.

-What this means is that products derived from hemp are not classified as a drug, therefore not illegal.
+This mean products derived from hemp are not classified as a drug, therefore not illegal.

 Perhaps unknown to the public is that CBD oil can cause THC-positive results in urine screenings.
 In fact, whether you consume CBD oil derived from marijuana or hemp, you are likely to test THC-positive.
-Therefore,

 The main issue is that current urine screening methods used by employers are not sophisticated enough to distinguish between CBD and THC compounds.
-Urine screenings today are designed to detect the body’s reactions to certain compounds and our bodies simply react the same way to both CBD and THC.
-Another issue is that urine screenings also cannot distinguish from CBD derived from marijuana as opposed to hemp.
+Urine screenings today are designed to detect the body’s reactions to certain compounds, and our bodies simply react the same way to both CBD and THC.
+In addition, urine screenings also cannot distinguish from CBD derived from marijuana as opposed to hemp.

-As mentioned above, if you test positive for THC, the Department has every right to open an investigation based on suspicions of impairment.
-And unfortunately, simply claiming that you do not make use of marijuana is not enough to defend yourself against impairment allegations.
+If you test positive for THC, the Department has every right to open an investigation based on suspicions of impairment.
+And, unfortunately, simply claiming that you do not make use of marijuana is not enough to defend yourself against impairment allegations.